 Biological verification data were collected to test the hypothesis that the compound suitability predicted by the River2D model is higher at locations where fry or juveniles were present than in locations where fry or juveniles were absent.
 The compound suitability is the product of the depth suitability, the velocity suitability, the adjacent velocity suitability and the cover suitability.
 The collected biological verification data were the horizontal locations of fry and juveniles.
 The horizontal locations of Chinook salmon and steelhead/rainbow trout fry and juveniles found during surveys were recorded by sighting from the total station to a stadia rod and prism.
 Depth, velocity, adjacent velocity, and cover type as described in the previous section on habitat suitability criteria data collection were also measured.
 The horizontal locations of where fry or juveniles were not present (unoccupied locations) were also recorded with the total station.
-The hypothesis that the compound suitability predicted by the River2D model is higher at locations where fry and juveniles were absent was statistically tested with a one-tailed Mann-Whitney U test (Gard 2006, Gard 2009, McHugh and Budy 2004).
+The hypothesis that the compound suitability predicted by the River2D model is higher at locations where fry and juveniles were present than in locations where fry and juveniles were absent was statistically tested with a Mann-Whitney U test.